 Keep a deodorant handy if you are unsure about how you smell in the morning without a shower.
 Being unsure in itself is a hindrance to your day’s productivity.

 Do not start your morning dehydrated.
 Water will help you freshen up quickly and will also help your metabolism.

 You need to feel excited for the day and hence mellow songs might not work for you right in the morning.
 Buy yourself some good speakers and let the music take control of your anxieties.
-You can even get shower head with a speaker built in.
+You can even get a shower head with a speaker built-in.

 Brushing and flossing will help you feel hygienic for the rest of the day.

 6. Empty Your Bowels Before You Shower

 A great start to the morning is accompanied by being able to poop on time.
 You cannot feel constipated and have a great productive day.
 It is customary to approach your toilet seat before you hit the shower – so do not skip this step in your routine and keep it for the later part of the day.

 If you cannot come to terms with it, then drink lots of water and hot beverages in the morning.
 You need to have more fiber in your body.
 So add fiber in your diet or at least in your dinner.

 If you haven’t ticked off this task on your previous night, you need to be very specific about how much time you spend in the shower.
 The first and foremost thing is that you cannot miss a shower on the pretext of being late.